amandazambelli/amandazambelli/README.md

 <h1 align="center">Hi 👋, I'm Amanda Zambelli!</h1>
 <h3 align="center">Software Developer Student</h3>

-<p>Journalist with more than ten years of experience as copywriter in several communication and marketing agencies.
-Currently studying Software Development at Trybe and very enthusiastic for learning about UX and Agile Methodologies.</p>
+<p>Journalist with more than ten years of experience as copywriter in several communication and marketing agencies.</p>
+<p>Currently studying Software Development at Trybe and very enthusiastic for learning about UX and Agile Methodologies.</p>

 - 📫 Reach me **amandazambelli@ymail.com**